wekesa360/py-whatsapp-bulk-messaging/README.md

 # Whatsapp-Bulk-Message-Automation
 Bulk WhatsApp messaging automation tool, powered by Selenium and the Chrome driver for seamless integration with Web WhatsApp.
 With a simple and user-friendly UI built on Tkinter, this tool offers a convenient solution for bulk messaging.

-Effortlessly manage your contacts as our tool efficiently reads them from a CSV file, ensuring a streamlined messaging process.
+The tool efficiently reads them from a CSV file, ensuring a streamlined messaging process.
 The tool allows you to send messages to your desired recipients.

 # Installation